jacksonjp/nextjs-sass-intl-spa-static-export/README.md

 When trying to run `npm start` it will build and export your pages into the `out` folder and serve them on `localhost:5000`.

+The out folder can easily be served using a netlify instance to immediately deploy your website or any hosting platform.

 ## Features

 * SCSS Support using @zeit/next-sass with cssModules enabled